Division 296 Tax: How the $3m superannuation tax changes affect you

 When do I need to make my first tax payment?

-The tax will first be due in the 2026/27 financial year after the ATO reviews Superannuation earnings from the 2025/26 financial year.
-If you are in a self-managed Super fund (SMSF), the tax assessment will happen after your fund submits its return.
+The tax will first be due in the 2027/28 financial year after the ATO reviews superannuation realised income from the 2026/27 financial year.
+Once they have sufficient information to make an assessment, an assessment notice will be issued.
+If you are in a self-managed super fund (SMSF), the tax assessment will happen after your fund submits its return.

 What if my Super balance goes down?